Why Church Membership?

 What’s the next step?

-If you are interested in exploring membership, please complete the application form.
+If you are interested in exploring membership, please complete the application form (you will need to be logged-in or register here first).
 When you have submitted the completed form, an elder will invite you to an informal interview.
 If it is appropriate, a recommendation will be made to the leadership to approve your application.
 Once this has happened you will be received into membership at a Sunday morning service.

 Although this process is formal, and involves serious commitments, we want this to be a positive experience for you.
 We trust that your application will lead to a very fruitful and enriching relationship.